Taufee Skandari: Club career

 On 23 June 2025, Skandari joined Afghanistan Champions League side Abu Muslim.

+Skandari joined Isthmian League Premier Division Brighton-based side Whitehawk in December 2025.

+On 23 July 2026, Skandari joined Southern League Premier Division South side, Bracknell Town following his departure from Whitehawk.

 International career

 In May 2023, Skandari was called up to the Afghanistan squad for the 2023 CAFA Nations Cup.
 On 10 June 2023, he made his senior international debut, starting in a 1–0 loss to Kyrgyzstan.

 Personal life

 Skandari was born in Afghanistan before moving to England the following year.

+He has also played for multiple clubs in Baller League UK, joining a number of players in the competition who have been capped at senior international level, a list that includes Kadell Daniel, Bakary Sako, and Michael Hector.